VITA-BORG/twitter-webapp/README.md

 .env
 (executable)
 ```
-./ui/html/pages contains all the templates for seperate pages.  ./ui/html/partials contains all partial html components such as the nav bar or the system status indicator.
+./ui/html/pages contains all the templates for seperate pages.
+./ui/html/partials contains all partial html components such as the nav bar or the system status indicator.
+In the future, this will also contain headers and footers if required.

 ## Routes
 There are a few routes currently implemented in the web app.